 If your garbage disposal stops working, it’ll mean an inconvenient kitchen until you have the unit repaired.
 But can you handle repairing broken disposal on your own?
 In some cases, yes.
 But most of the time, you’ll probably need a professional plumber in Ankeny, IA to make the repairs so they’re done correctly and safely.
 In some situations, replacing the garbage disposal is a better option than fixing it, and this job also requires the work of a professional plumber.

 Hitting the reset switch

 If your garbage disposal won’t turn on when you flip the wall switch, one possible reason is that it’s triggered its circuit breaker.
 This happens if the motor puts too much demand on the circuit.
-To reset the circuit, press the button located on the bottom of the disposal unit.
+To reset the circuit, press the button located at the bottom of the disposal unit.
 Try the disposal again.
-If it runs but then stops soon after because the switch has tripped again, then there’s probably a fault with the motor that will require an expert to repair.
+If it runs but then stops soon after because the switch has tripped again, then there’s probably a fault with the motor that will require an expert to repair it.

 If the flywheel of the disposal becomes jammed, it will soon cause the reset switch to trip because of the strain.
 If you can hear something rattling around inside the hopper chamber, you’ll feel tempted to reach down inside and attempt to pull out whatever is jamming the flywheel.
 But this is potentially hazardous, even if you unplug the garbage disposal.
 Have a plumber come out to see what needs to be done to unjam the flywheel.